b3rt1ng/SuperNova/README.md

-SuperNova is a MITM attacking tool writen in python using [scapy](https://scapy.net/)
+SuperNova is an MITM attacking tool writen in python using [scapy](https://scapy.net/)

 Also, he's the big Brother of [NOVA](https://github.com/b3rt1ng/NOVA) ;)